Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a custom SimpleLogin alias with a user-chosen prefix and signed suffix.
-It distinguishes from sibling tool alias_create_random by emphasizing the custom prefix choice.
+The description clearly states it creates a custom alias with a user-chosen prefix and signed suffix, distinguishing it from sibling tools like alias_create_random.
+The verb 'create' and resource 'custom SimpleLogin alias' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.